ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

   You must also click **Select** when the prompt wizard closes in order to apply the changes at that node.
 Otherwise, any changes you make will revert back to the values set in the actual job template.

 .. image:: ../common/images/wf-editor-wizard-buttons.png
-   :alt: workflow template -
+   :alt: workflow editor - wizard buttons

 Once the node is created, it is labeled with its job type.
 A template that is associated with each workflow node will run based on the selected run scenario as it proceeds.
 Click the compass (|compass|) icon to display the legend for each run scenario and their job types.

 .. _legend:

 .. |compass| image:: ../common/images/wf-editor-compass-button.png
-   :alt: workflow template -
+   :alt: workflow editor - compass button

 .. image:: ../common/images/wf-editor-key-dropdown-list.png
-   :alt: workflow template -
+   :alt: workflow editor - key dropdown list

 8. Hovering over a node allows you to add |add node| another node, view info |info node| about the node, edit |edit| the node details, edit an existing link |edit link|, or delete |delete node| the selected node.

 .. |add node| image:: ../common/images/wf-editor-add-button.png
-   :alt: workflow template -
+   :alt: workflow editor - add button
 .. |edit link| image:: ../common/images/wf-editor-edit-link.png
-   :alt: workflow template -
+   :alt: workflow editor - edit link
 .. |delete node| image:: ../common/images/wf-editor-delete-button.png
-   :alt: workflow template -
+   :alt: workflow editor - delete button
 .. |info node| image:: ../common/images/wf-editor-info-button.png
-   :alt: workflow template -
+   :alt: workflow editor - info button
 .. |edit| image:: ../common/images/edit-button.png
-   :alt: workflow template -
+   :alt: workflow editor - edit button

 .. image:: ../common/images/wf-editor-create-new-add-template.png
-   :alt: workflow template -
+   :alt: workflow editor - create new template

 9. When done adding/editing a node, click **Select** to save any modifications and render it on the graphical view.
 For possible ways to build your workflow, see :ref:`ug_wf_building_scenarios`.